BernardZhao/docs/services/web/wordpress.md

 If you're not able to recover your password via email, you can use [wp-cli][wp-cli] instead, using the instructions below.
-(If you're not comfortable following these instructions, consider coming in to [[staff hours|staff-hours]] instead.
+(If you're not comfortable following these instructions, consider coming in to [staff hours](/staff-hours) instead.

 1. Go to our [web-based SSH client](https://ssh.ocf.berkeley.edu/) and sign in